 - Serve on whole grain rice

 To add some flavor to the whole grain rice, I like to cook the rice in vegetable broth instead of plain water.
-I simple use the Instant Pot for it, 1 cup of whole grain rice, 1 1/4 cups of broth, and half a teaspoon of salt.
+I simply use the Instant Pot for it, 1 cup of whole grain rice, 1 1/4 cups of broth, and half a teaspoon of salt.
 Cook on high pressure for 25 minutes.
 After the cooking time is done, unplug the pot and let the pressure release slowly by itself.

-Hope you enjoy the summer veggie eggplant, pepper and okra recipe as much as we do.
+Hope you enjoy the summer veggie eggplant, pepper, and okra recipe as much as we do.